 The wanted signal (255 MHZ) is at the right (Marker 3) and has lost about 10 dB from its power (passive mixer, filters corner, cable).
 At the center is the LO leakage (Marker 2) and at the left is the image at145 MHZ (Marker 1).

-The KIT includes a high-quality ENIG FR4 PCB (63 x 77 mm) that comes with all SMD components pre-soldered.
+The PCB Module includes a high-quality ENIG FR4 PCB (63 x 77 mm) that comes with all SMD components pre-soldered.
 RF capacitors and high-Q inductors are used for all the circuits.
 The 2 transformers, 3 inductors and 2 SMA connectors are all soldered too.
 The shipping is with registered mail (your signature is required on delivery).
-I usually ship the next day and it takes about a week to 10 days for USA or Australia, less than a week for Europe.
+We usually ship the next day and it takes about a week to 10 days for USA or Australia, less than a week for Europe.

 The 200 MHZ signal for the mixer's LO port is generated in U2, an integrated low-noise high-stability HCMOS clock oscillator.
 One 5-pole low-pass filter and one 5-pole high-pass filter together with a T-type resistive attenuator are placed along its path.
 The LO signal leakage at the output connector is -50 dBm and if receiving VLF is of interest, a notch filter should be added in series to reduce it's power.